 If you’re trying to save money on your garden fence there are many ways to be creative and stick within your budget.
 It all depends, however, on what you want your fence to do.
 There are as many garden fence ideas as there are gardens.

 If it’s just for the sheer aesthetic value making a cheap garden fence is very achievable.
-But, if you plan to secure your home and make it more impenetrable than Fort Knox you may have to fork out a few dollars.
+But, if you plan to secure your home, like Fort Knox, you may have to fork out a few dollars.

-This wooden fence is high on the aesthetic value and low on the security side and would be quite easy for an DIY landscaper to construct in a spare weekend.
-Depending on your location, sourcing the materials shouldn’t be hard and in most cases can be accessed from your own property or local forest.
-Even secondhand wood from building sites would work well.
+This wooden fence is high on the aesthetic value and low on the security side.
+It’s an easy job for an DIY landscaper to construct in a spare weekend.
+Depending on your location, sourcing the materials shouldn’t be hard.
+In most cases these can be accessed from your own property or local forest.
+Even secondhand wood from building sites work well.

 Front Garden White Picket Fence

 This garden fence is almost an institution especially amongst cottage gardeners.
-Your budget will dictate what’s possible with erecting a white picket fence but if your trying to keep it cheap I would recommend scrounging through demolition or salvage yards.
+Your budget will dictate what’s possible with erecting a white picket fence.
+If you’re trying to keep it cheap I would recommend scrounging through demolition, or salvage, yards.

 One of the big downsides to picket fences is the constant maintenance.
-So, while you may be able to buy cheap pickets it would certainly be worth your time investing in a good exterior white paint and using galvanized nails or screws.
+You may be able to buy cheap pickets.
+However, it would certainly be worth investing in a good exterior paint and using galvanized nails or screws.
 They will both cost a little more but will save you years on maintaining it.

 BTW – picket fences don’t have to be white nor be relegated to the front yard!!

 If larger rocks can be easily, and cheaply, accessed in your area then consider a dry stone wall.
 It is possibly the best option for a high security fence within a limited budget.
 There is no mortar or steel rods to purchase and no footings to be laid.
 It’s just a matter of positioning your rocks so that the wall interlocks with itself.